A professional publishing network with shared upside

 The 5% collaboration pool

-Every accepted contribution and every published comment on the first-touch or last-touch item counts as one point.
-The pool splits evenly across all points.
+At each conversion, every accepted contribution and every published comment on the first-touch or last-touch item counts as one qualifying share.
+The pool splits evenly across the qualifying shares for that conversion.
+There is no running points balance or reputation score, just a fresh count taken at the moment a member joins.

 A spelling fix counts the same as a new section.
 A published comment counts the same as a merged pull request.
 Owners do not decide which participation is revenue-bearing.
 If it is accepted or published, it counts.

-One member with two accepted points earns two shares of the pool.
+One member with two qualifying contributions earns two shares of the pool.

 A worked example